peterhinch/micropython-async/v3/docs/TUTORIAL.md

 This behaviour can be demonstrated by running [the switch test](./primitives/tests/switches.py).
 In `test_sw()` coroutines are scheduled by events.
 If the switch is cycled rapidly the LED behaviour may seem surprising.
-This is because each time the switch is closed a coro is launched to flash the red LED; on each open event one is launched for the green LED.
+This is because each time the switch is closed, a coro is launched to flash the red LED, and on each open event, a coro is launched for the green LED.
 With rapid cycling a new coro instance will commence while one is still running against the same LED.
 This race condition leads to the LED behaving erratically.

 This is a hazard of asynchronous programming.
-In some situations it is desirable to launch a new instance on each button press or switch closure, even if other instances are still incomplete.
+In some situations, it is desirable to launch a new instance on each button press or switch closure, even if other instances are still incomplete.
 In other cases it can lead to a race condition, leading to the need to code an interlock to ensure that the desired